noahehall/theBookOfNoah/linux/docker/docker_new.md

   -  always use the strongest possible container network archetype
     -  always harden the default bridge network if using it connect containers to the outside
+    -  generally every container involved in the network stack should be assigned a hostname
+      -  this permits you to decouple the container from its IP address and reroute messages without hardcoded IP addresses

 # architecture